-Chlamydia infections are the most common sexually transmitted bacterial infection in the United States and is caused by the Chlamydia trachomatis bacterium.
+Chlamydia infections are the most common sexually transmitted bacterial infection in the United States and are caused by the Chlamydia trachomatis bacterium.
 It is more common in men and women under the age of 25.
 Complications of untreated infections in women include pelvic inflammatory disease, infertility, and ectopic pregnancy.

 In men and women, chlamydia infections usually don’t cause symptoms.
 If there are symptoms, these can include vaginal discharge, bleeding between periods, and pain during sexual intercourse.

 Antibiotic treatment involves a single dose of azithromycin or 7 days of doxycycline.
 The Center for Disease Control and Prevention (CDC) advises that men and women who have been diagnosed with chlamydia infections should be retested 3 months after the start of treatment.
 Sexual partners should also be tested and treated.
-In many cases the treatment will also cover gonorrhea discussed next.
+In many cases, the treatment will also cover gonorrhea discussed next.

 Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae.
 More than 85% of women do not have any symptoms of infection.
-In women, as there are often no symptoms, infection might not be diagnosed until complications such as pelvic inflammatory disease occur.
+In women, as there are often no symptoms, an infection might not be diagnosed until complications such as pelvic inflammatory disease occur.
 This can lead to scarring of the fallopian tubes, which can cause infertility and ectopic pregnancy.
 Gonorrhea may also produce symptoms such as vaginal discharge, burning with urination, itching, and vaginal bleeding.

 Neisseria gonorrhoeae is able to develop resistance to the antibiotics used to treat it.
 This means that it is able to avoid being killed when exposed to certain antibiotics.
 Therefore, treatment involves two different antibiotics (ceftriaxone and azithromycin).
 Sexual partners should also be referred for testing and treatment.

 Trichomoniasis is a sexually transmitted infection.
 It is caused by the protozoan Trichomonas vaginalis.
-This can not only cause infection of the vagina, but can also cause infection of the urethra (this is the tube through which urine leaves the body).
+This can not only cause infection of the vagina but can also cause infection of the urethra (this is the tube through which urine leaves the body).

 Symptoms can include a frothy and foul-smelling discharge.
 There may also be soreness, itching, or pain during urination and abdominal pain.
 Ten to fifty percent of women can have no symptoms of infection.